cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

     }
     ```

-	--8<-- "ad-settings-createitem.md"
+	--8<-- "ad-settings-copyitem.md"

 === "Blueprint"
 	{{ bp_img_dir('Move Dir') }}

-We can give the moved directory a new name easily via `MoveDirAliased`.
+We can give the moved directory a new name easily via `MoveDirWithNewName`.
 In addition to a destination path, we also need to provide a new name that the moved directory should have:

 === "C++"